Washington Prosecutors Dismiss More Than 200 Marijuana Cases After Drug Use Becomes Legal

 In spite of the new law that has passed in Washington, the U.S. Department of Justice still has the right to enforce federal laws that make marijuana use and possession illegal.
 When California gave voters the opportunity to decide if recreational use of marijuana should be legal two years ago, the U.S. Department of Justice stated that it would enforce federal law in the state.
 The ballot subsequently failed to pass in California.
 Whether the federal government will sue the state of Washington to prevent Initiative 502 from going into effect is still to be determined.

 Washington has to figure out how to implement the new law even though state officials are not certain about how the federal government will proceed.
 Government officials in the state will spend the next year creating laws regarding taxes and regulation of the use and sale of marijuana.
 The state has already decided to enact a new law regarding driving impaired while under the influence of marijuana.
 That law will go into effect on the same day as the new marijuana law.

-If you have been charged with a drug offense, contact a Maryland criminal defense lawyer.
+If you have been charged with a drug offense, contact our Maryland office website.
 Schedule a consultation so that your case can be evaluated by an experienced Maryland criminal defense lawyer.
 Retaining a knowledgeable lawyer will help you get a favorable outcome in your case.